Paterson, New Jersey: Roads and highways

 As of May 2010, the city had a total of 195.28 mi of roadways, of which 157.62 mi were maintained by the municipality, 29.21 mi by Passaic County and 8.45 mi by the New Jersey Department of Transportation.

-By road, Paterson is served directly by Interstate 80, as well as State Routes 4, 19, and 20.
-The Garden State Parkway, U.S. Route 46, State Routes 3, 17, 21, and 208 are also nearby and serve as feeder roads to the community.
+By road, Paterson is served directly by Interstate 80, as well as state routes 4, 19, and 20.
+The Garden State Parkway, U.S. Route 46, State routes 3, 17, 21, and 208 are also nearby and serve as feeder roads to the community.

 Paterson also served as the terminus for numerous major secondary roads in northern New Jersey.
-Paterson Plank Road linked the city to Jersey City and eventually, the Hudson River waterfront in Hoboken, while the Paterson-Hamburg Turnpike connected the city with Sussex County along what is now parts of State Route 23.
+Paterson Plank Road linked the city to Jersey City and eventually, the Hudson River waterfront in Hoboken, while the Paterson-Hamburg Turnpike connected the city with Sussex County along what is now parts of Route 23.

 Public transportation

-The city is served by the NJ Transit Main Line commuter rail service to Hoboken, with the station located in Downtown Paterson.
+Train service is provided by NJ Transit at the Paterson station, located in downtown Paterson.
+Commuter rail on the Main Line offers service to Hoboken Terminal, with connections at Secaucus Junction to New York Penn Station in Midtown Manhattan.

 Plans are being developed for a new commuter rail service on the existing NYS&W line, which is currently single-tracked.
 The Passaic-Bergen Rail Line plans to have five stops in Paterson.

 Bus service to locations in Passaic, Bergen, Essex and Hudson counties is provided by NJ Transit, making the city a regional transit hub.
 The Broadway Bus Terminal, also in downtown, is the terminus for many NJ Transit bus lines.

-Service to and from the Port Authority Bus Terminal in Midtown Manhattan is offered on the 151, 161 and the 190, by the 171 to the George Washington Bridge Bus Station in Washington Heights, Manhattan, on the 72 to Newark, with local service provided on the 74, 702, 703, 704, 707, 712, 722, 744, 746, 748, and 770 routes.
-Many buses stop at or near City Hall, going to various points in the area, including New York and the neighboring communities.
+Service to and from the Port Authority Bus Terminal in Midtown Manhattan is offered on the 151, 161 and the 190, by the 171 to the George Washington Bridge Bus Station, on the 72 to Newark, with local service provided on the 74, 702, 703, 704, 707, 712, 722, 744, 746, 748, and 770 routes.
+Many buses stop at or near City Hall, going to various points in the area, including New York City and neighboring communities.

 Private, independent jitney buses (guaguas or dollar vans) connect Paterson with neighboring communities along Route 4 and provide transportation to and from the Port Authority Bus Terminal and George Washington Bridge Bus Station in Manhattan.
 These buses run at high frequency but do not have formal, published schedules.
+There are also long-distance counterparts that travel along I-80 out to Stroudsburg, Hazleton, Scranton, and Wilkes-Barre.